nowfloats/ANAChat-iOS/README.md

             controller.headerLogoImageName = @"chatty";
             [self.navigationController pushViewController:controller animated:YES];

 7. If you want to support location input type.
-You can include a  `GooglePlacePicker`  in your project with the [Google Places Documentation](https://developers.google.com/places/ios-api/start) .
+You can include a  `GooglePlacePicker`  in your project with the [Google Places Documentation](https://developers.google.com/places/ios-api/start)(Follow the link upto Step 4).
 After Integrating the places to the application, Follow below steps to complete the Installation.

 Swift :
 Import `GooglePlacePicker`  in your module where you are initializing the SDK code